Timeline compression vs creative quality in product photography campaigns

-In commercial photography, timelines shape creative outcomes.
+In commercial photography, timelines don’t just shape logistics.
+They shape the work.

 What timeline compression means